- Oops!Something went wrong.Please try again later.

-If you own shares in The Bancorp, Inc. (NASDAQ:TBBK) then it's worth thinking about how it contributes to the volatility of your portfolio, overall.
-In finance, Beta is a measure of volatility.
+If you're interested in The Bancorp, Inc. (NASDAQ:TBBK), then you might want to consider its beta (a measure of share price volatility) in order to understand how the stock could impact your portfolio.
 Volatility is considered to be a measure of risk in modern finance theory.
 Investors may think of volatility as falling into two main categories.
 The first category is company specific volatility.
 This can be dealt with by limiting your exposure to any particular stock.
 The second type is the broader market volatility, which you cannot diversify away, since it arises from macroeconomic factors which directly affects all the stocks on the market.

 What this means for you:

-Since Bancorp has a reasonably high beta, it's worth considering why it is so heavily influenced by broader market sentiment.
-For example, it might be a high growth stock or have a lot of operating leverage in its business model.
+Beta only tells us that the Bancorp share price is sensitive to broader market movements.
+This could indicate that it is a high growth company, or is heavily influenced by sentiment because it is speculative.
+Alternatively, it could have operating leverage in its business model.
+Ultimately, beta is an interesting metric, but there's plenty more to learn.
 In order to fully understand whether TBBK is a good investment for you, we also need to consider important company-specific fundamentals such as Bancorp’s financial health and performance track record.
 I urge you to continue your research by taking a look at the following: